 The editors invite submissions of poetry, fiction and nonfiction of general interest (no literary criticism).
 Please clearly mark the outer envelope as fiction, poetry or essay.
 Do not mix genres in the same submission.
-Payment rate is $40 per printed page.
+Authors are paid per printed page.

 All prose manuscripts should be double-spaced.

 Previously unpublished material only.
 Manuscripts submitted without a stamped, self-addressed envelope will be recycled without response.
 (Mention in your cover letter if you want your manuscript returned—remember to include sufficient postage on your SASE as well.)
 Include your e-mail address to receive announcements from the Missouri Review.

 Standard response time is from 10-12 weeks.
 Manuscripts are read year round.
 Sample copies are available for $10.

 Simultaneous submissions are okay as long as you notify us if accepted elsewhere.

 You can submit online through our Submission Manager.

 TMR publishes three poetry features per issue—6 to 14 pages of poems each from 3 poets per issue.
 Please keep in mind the length of features when submitting poems.
 Typically, successful submissions include 8-20 pages of unpublished poetry (note: please do not send complete manuscripts—published or unpublished—for consideration).
 NB: Poetry submissions that do not fit the needs of a given issue may still be considered for our long-running Poem of the Week feature.
 See examples here.